Pugduddly/GitWeb-Sites/README.md

 This is a textbased browser, that supports pages with Color & Styling codes based off the built in Minecraft colorcodes.

+You can search for sites on GitWeb here: https://gitweb-js.glitch.me/search.html

 # Website Creation Tutorial
 1. Fork the repo and create a new file inside your chosen suffix directory (e.g .web).